Back-end Engineering Articles

 hello from method 2

 Now, the method works!
-Now the question is, how can we access the classes like ThinOne and ThingTwo inside the module?
+Now the question is, how can we access the classes like ThinOne and ThingTwo that are inside of the module?
 We'll do that inside the class Person.
 Let me show you how

 module MyModule